-When it comes to mattresses, off gassing is a little bit up close and personal.
-The common belief is that it’s caused by petrochemicals present in mattresses made with synthetic materials.
+When it comes to mattresses, off gassing is caused by petrochemicals present in mattresses that are made with synthetic materials.

-Even synthetic latex mattresses produce only a minimal amount of off gassing and are usually not problematic at all for new owners.
-They are significantly better than polyurethane mattresses on the market.
-That said, pure natural latex mattresses that have no chemicals to off gas are the best choice for a good night’s sleep free from all chemical odors.
+100% natural latex mattresses and organic latex mattresses are the best choice for a good night’s sleep free from all chemical odors.
 This is, in addition to the many other benefits of sleeping on a natural latex mattress.